 Your data provider may not cover vehicles older than a certain model year.
 Although the majority of your inventory is likely less than ten years old, having even a small percentage of inventory that cannot be decoded could present a hardship for your business.
 DataOne's data provides market leading coverage back to the year the current VIN standard was implemented, 1981, for US-destination light-duty and passenger vehicles.

 8. Your VIN decode results in multiple "style" records

 Unfortunately, some OEMs encode less information in their VINs than others.
 For example, the VIN 4T1BF1FK9GU572575 is a 2016 Toyota Camry, but it could be a Camry LE, SE, Special Edition, XSE, or XLE!
 The VIN alone does not tell us the trim of the vehicle.

 You could handle this case by considering only the data shared by these five trims, or you could use additional identifiers such as manufacturer model number, package code, trim badging, option codes, and other descriptors to narrow your results.
-DataOne's VIN Decoder Web Service API can take any additional information you have about your inventory, along with the VIN, to narrow your results down to a single style match.
+DataOne's VIN Decoder Web Service API can take any additional information you have about your inventory, along with the VIN, to narrow your results down to a single trim/style match.